 If You Want Help

 Recognizing that you want help is the first step.
 You can ask questions at the National Alcohol and Drug Information Helpline at 1-800-662-4357.
 When you are ready, you can go right away to a free support group like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
-What you say is confidential.
+What you say is private.

 Help for Family Members